 Just do something.

-When teenagers are in a relaxed environment, they seem to share more.
+When teenagers are in a relaxed environment, they share more.

 You know, on their own terms.

-If I were asking my daughter a million questions in our dining room, I would know nothing about her life.
+If I were asking my daughter a million questions in our dining room, after announcing it was bonding time, I would know nothing about her life.

 Yes, I know this may not sound like bonding, but studies have shown that parents who text their teenagers have better relationships with them.